seeker142/seeker142.github.io/_posts/Honzuki/2023-05-08-honzuki_webss53.markdown

 *……A significant change in mana?
 What does that mean?*

 Major changes in mana rarely happen in normal living conditions.
 Upon receiving unexpected news from Rozemyne's attendant, Florenzia and I exchanged glances.
-Rozemyne and Ferdinand should already have left for the Center right now, apparently in order to capture the enemies who headed there from Ahrensbach.
+Rozemyne and Ferdinand should already have left for the Sovereignty right now, apparently in order to capture the enemies who headed there from Ahrensbach.
 Something must have happened to her there.

 「Should we go check the situation at the Royal Academy after finishing breakfast?」

-If we go to the Royal Academy, we should be able to contact Rozemyne or Ferdinand via Ordonnanz since we are both in the Center.
+If we go to the Royal Academy, we should be able to contact Rozemyne or Ferdinand via Ordonnanz since we are both in the Sovereignty.
 Unexpected situations often arise around Rozemyne.
 That's not to say that we should accept everything that comes, rather that we often have no way to avoid it.
 However, Rozemyne is currently the only one who possesses Grutrissheit.
 Her life being threatened is directly correlated with a national crisis.

 「Rozemyne is still a member of the Ehrenfest archducal family until officially appointed Aub at the Archduke Conference, or taken in by the royal family.
 I have responsibility for her actions and words as Aub Ehrenfest, so I need to know what's going on.
 Ferdinand won't explain everything in detail anyway.」